Ancient Enigmas and Anomalies

 Figure 3a.
 Post-glacial sea level [R.A.
 Rohde, Global Warming Art]

 Figure 3c.
-Yonaguni underwater site – natural rock
+Yonaguni underwater site – natural rock formations, or man-made?

 Figure 9.
 The Sphinx of Giza